jvt/Brainy-Kids/README.md

 2. Open the repository (`cd Brainy-Kidz`)
 3. Install the dependencies (`npm install`)
 4. Duplicate `.env.example` and rename it to `.env`
 5. Open the `.env` file and add a JWT_SECRET.
-It can be any string.
+It should be a random series of letters / numbers.
+This string is used to encrypt all the tokens for access to the site.
 6. Also set `MONGODB_URI` to either point to your local machine or wherever your MongoDB is.
 7. Make sure your instance of MongoDB is running
 8. Start the application with `npm run dev`